 The appellant came into IPR office On July 9 and was informed about the appeal hearing date and the APA and NLG options.
 He requested to have both APA and NLG assisting in his appeal.

 IPR staff David Nguyen located the Appellant on the morning of July 15 and he was given his APA contact info.
-He stated that he would try and return at 1:30 pm to meet with his APA who will be at IPR office to review the case file, but he failed to show up to meet with the APA
+He stated that he would try and return at 1:30 pm to meet with his APA who was at IPR office to review the case file, but he failed to show up to meet with the APA

 David Nguyen and Eric Nomura also went out on numerous occasions in attempt to locate the Appellant but both were unable to make contact